tomkat-cr/genericsuite-fe-ai/README.md

    4. Configure `BACKEND_PATH` with the path for your backend API local development repo.

    5. Configure `GITHUB_USERNAME` and `GITHUB_REPONAME`.
-It will be used by `scripts/aws_deploy_to_s3.sh` to change the `homepage` in `package.json` with the proper public domain during the AWS S3 deploytment and restores to GITHUB_USERNAME.github.io/GITHUB_REPONAME after that.
+It will be used by `scripts/aws_deploy_to_s3.sh` to change the `homepage` in `package.json` with the proper public domain during the AWS S3 deployment and restores to GITHUB_USERNAME.github.io/GITHUB_REPONAME after that.

-   6. Configure `GIT_SUBMODULE_LOCAL_PATH` and `GIT_SUBMODULE_URL` with the JSON files submodule parameters to stablish a common configuraton place for both frontend and backend (used by add_github_submodules.sh).<BR/>For example files, visit: [https://github.com/tomkat-cr/genericsuite-fe/tree/main/src/configs](https://github.com/tomkat-cr/genericsuite-fe/tree/main/src/configs)
+   6. Configure `GIT_SUBMODULE_LOCAL_PATH` and `GIT_SUBMODULE_URL` with the JSON files submodule parameters to stablish a common configuration place for both frontend and backend (used by add_github_submodules.sh).<BR/>For example files, visit: [https://github.com/tomkat-cr/genericsuite-fe/tree/main/src/configs](https://github.com/tomkat-cr/genericsuite-fe/tree/main/src/configs)

    7. Configure the `AWS_*` parameters with your AWS data (used by aws_deploy_to_s3.sh and change_env_be_endpoint.sh).
 You'll need an AWS account.